 ├─sda1 8:1 0 200M 0 part /boot/efi

-Identify an unused partition or space where you'd like to create the wap partition.
+Identify an available or unused partition where you want to create the swap partition.

 $ sudo mkswap /dev/sdX